flexera-public/right_st/README.md

   SECOND_INPUT: "env:RS_UUID"
 RightScripts:
   Boot:
+# Format 3: Name/Revision/Publisher: This specifies a RightScript from the Marketplace
   - Name: RL10 Linux Setup Hostname
     Revision: 6
     Publisher: RightScale
+# Format 3: Name/Revision/Publisher: This specifies a RightScript from the Marketplace, latest revision
+  - Name: RL10 Enable Monitoring
+    Revision: latest
+    Publisher: RightScale
+# Format 2: Name/Revision: A RightScript in your local account
   - Name: My Local RightScript
     Revision: 3
+# Format 1: Locally managed scripts on disk, synced to RightScripts in your local account
   - path/to/script1.sh
   - path/to/script2.sh
   Operational: